zhmur/servicenow-guides/Performance considerations.md

 * User transaction will complete without waiting for BR code execution.
 As a result, user will be able to immediately perform another transaction.
 * The business rule (sys_trigger) will consume a Scheduler Worker as long as it runs.
 If several users are doing similar transactions (or in case batch update/upload of records is performed) we could potentially end up with all Scheduler Workers running only the jobs triggered by async business rule.
 In that case following processes can be: event processors, SMTP sender, POP reader...

-## ACLs (Access Control Lists)
+## Access Control Lists (ACLs)

-For performance reasons it's important to know ACLs evaluation sequence:
+To write efficient ACLs conditions it's important to know their evaluation sequence:
 1. Requires role
 1. Condition
 1. Script

 From performance perspective order is exactly the same (Сoincidence?
-I don't think so.).
+I don't think so).
 Role(s) evaluation is the fastest and script is the slowest.

 Why script is the slowest?
-Well, ServiceNow has to invoke a Rhino Javascript engine to evaluate this script.
+Well, ServiceNow has to invoke a Rhino JavaScript engine to evaluate the script.
 The best practice with scripts is to have them shielded by "Requires role" and "Condition".
 In this way, the script won’t even run unless the ACL first matches the role and then matches the condition, potentially sidestepping a performance overhead before it occurs.

 And one last thing.
 Even for "Condition" try to avoid dot-walking ("Show related records").
 Each dot-walk is additonal query to the database.